kharrigian/kharrigian.github.io/_pages/about.md

 Below are some facts about me.
 I'll leave it up to you to decide whether they're actually interesting :)

 * Born in Chicago, IL and raised in Los Angeles, CA.
-* Earned a BS in Mathematics from Northeastern University in Boston, MA
+* Earned a BS in Mathematics from Northeastern University in Boston, MA.
 * Currently a Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Turner Broadcasting, and Warner Bros.
 * Self-taught computer scientist, with current research focusing primarily on natural language processing, multi-modal machine learning, and anomaly detection.
 * Fostered over 40 rescue Golden Retrievers before moving away to college.
 Cannot wait to adopt one of my own.